Jackson Mayanja: Awards and titles

-During his illustrious football career, Jackson Mayanja achieved numerous accolades at both club and national levels.
+During his football career, Jackson Mayanja achieved numerous accolades at both club and national levels.
 He won two Uganda Premier League titles with Kampala City Council (KCC) FC in 1991 and 1997.
 Additionally, he secured two Uganda Cup titles with the same club in 1987 and 1990.
 On the international stage, Mayanja was instrumental in helping the Uganda Cranes clinch three CECAFA Cup titles in 1990, 1992, and 1996.
 Individually, he was recognized for his exceptional talent and was named Uganda Sports Press Association (USPA) Footballer of the Year twice, in 1993 and 1996.

 Coaching career

 He began his coaching career in 2002 with URA FC/Lyantonde and guided them to the super league.
 He also coached Bunamwaya SC, KCCA FC, Kagera FC, Simba SC, Kyetume FC, AS Kigali (Assistant Coach) to Mike Mutebi in 2021, Uganda Cranes and Uganda Hippos (u20).
 In 2004, FUFA appointed Jackson Mayanja as Assistant Coach to Mohammed Abbas the then Uganda National Football team coach.
 He also served as an assistant coach for the Tanzanian national team.
 In 2023, he KCCA FC appointed Jackson ‘Mia Mia’ Mayanja as the Interim Head Coach until end of June 2023.
-In the same year he was appointed as the head coach of Sunrise FC in Rwanda.
+In November 2023, Mayanja was appointed head coach of Sunrise FC in Rwanda, a position he held until June 2025..
 In 2018, Jackson Mayanja launched Mia Mia Football Academy - to equip children with the basic football skills.